Harryyadav/slate/source/includes/tasks.md

-tags                | Includes a list of tags associated to the task regulation_sections | Includes a list of regulation sections to which this task belongs references          | Includes a list of task references linked to this task
+tags                | Includes a list of tags associated to the task regulation_sections | Includes a list of regulation sections to which this task belongs references          | Includes a list of task references linked to this task training            | Includes a list of training courses/modules linked to this task
 ---

 ### Filter Parameters